 - Funky Nursery has play along harmonica lessons designed for younger harp players to teach kids how to play traditional nursery rhymes on a C harmonica.

 The Best Harmonica Books for Teaching Kids

-If you want your kids to learn the harmonica it is helpful to have a couple of method books for reference.
-There isn’t a lot of choice as far as harmonica books for children, but there are few decent ones and some books that are for beginners in general that are okay for kids.
+If you want your kids to learn the harmonica, it is helpful to have a couple of method books for reference.
+There isn’t a lot of choices as far as harmonica books for children, but there are few decent ones and some books that are for beginners in general that are okay for kids.

 - Mel Bay Children’s Harmonica Method is one of the few harmonica books that was written for children.
 It has step-by-step instructions and shows kids how to play Jingle Bells, London Bridge, Oh When the Saints, Pop Goes the Weasel, Camptown Races, and a few others.

-- Voggy’s Harmonica Book Book/CD Set for kid’s ages 6 years and up.
+- Voggy’s Harmonica Book Book/CD Set for kids ages six years and up.
 This is another book put out by Mel Bay that is designed specifically for children.
-It covers proper playing position, playing technique, reading music, playing single notes and whole songs.
+It covers proper playing positions, playing technique, reading music, playing single notes, and whole songs.
 It also has all songs recorded on a CD that is included.
 They even included an appendix that has tips on practicing, caring for the harmonica.

-- Let’s Play Harmonica is a set that includes a couple of harmonicas and it has short lessons that are good for kids.
-It also includes a Song Book with how-to instructions and 12 popular songs for your child to play.
-This one is very basic, made for a very young child.
+- Let’s Play Harmonica is a set that includes a couple of harmonicas, and it has short lessons that are good for kids.
+It also consists of a Song Book with how-to instructions and 12 popular songs for your child to play.
+This one is fundamental, made for a very young child.

 - Progressive Harmonica Method for Young Beginners covers the basics of harmonica playing and reading music.
 It has lots of well-known children’s songs that kids can learn, and it has nicely illustrated full-color pictures as well as a CD or link to Harmonica Lessons for Kids that has the songs and exercises that kids can play along to.